 Online Learning / Distance Education Course Development Grants

-TWO CATEGORIES OF COURSE DEVELOPMENT GRANTS will be provided by the office of the Vice Provost for Academic Administration to develop for credit undergraduate and graduate courses for online asynchronous delivery during the Summer 2013.
-(USE ATTACHED TEMPLATE).
+Two categories of course development grants will be provided by the office of the Vice Provost for Academic Administration to develop for credit undergraduate and graduate courses for online asynchronous delivery during the Summer 2012.

 The following guidelines apply to all interested faculty members who have not previously received an online course development grant:

-Approved proposals with Deans’ approvals and recommendations must be received in the Vice Provost’s Office by Friday, November 2, 2012 via email to firstname.lastname@example.org.
+Approved proposals with Deans’ approvals and recommendations must be received in the Vice Provost’s Office by Friday, November 4, 2011 via email toOnlineLearning@american.edu.

-Faculty members receiving this grant must attend and complete the course development, design and delivery tutorial to be conducted online using Blackboard through the Center for Teaching, Research and Learning (CTRL) during spring 2013.
-They must also agree to teach the approved online course during summer 2013 in accordance with the university’s summer schedule.
+Faculty members receiving this grant must attend and complete the course development, design and delivery tutorial to be conducted online using Blackboard through the Center for Teaching, Research and Learning (CTRL) during Spring 2012.
+They must also agree to teach the approved online course during Summer 2012 in accordance with the university’s summer schedule.
 Teaching compensation will be paid in accordance with current university policy for summer teaching of a standard 3-credit hour course.

-An abstract or brief course description and course dates must be included in the proposal for inclusion in Summer 2013 publications, and websites.
-During summer 2013, online classes may be scheduled for either the first seven week session of May 13 through June 27, or the second seven week session of July 1 through August 15.
+An abstract or brief course description and course dates must be provided to Vi Ettle, Vice Provost, for inclusion in Summer 2012 publications and website.
+During Summer 2012, online classes may be scheduled for either the first seven week session of May 14 through June 28, or the second seven week session of July 2 through August 16.
 In addition, faculty should provide this same information to their respective dean/associate dean for submission of paperwork to the Registrar’s office for inclusion in the Schedule of Classes.

-) Payment of the course development grant will be made to faculty as follows: the first 50%, payment of $1,500 will be made upon completion of course development and design as certified by CTRL, by May 2013 payroll; the balance of $1,500 will be paid after the first week of the summer 2013 class, generally, the first summer payroll.
+Payment of the courses development grant will be made to faculty as follows: of the first 50% payment of $1250 will be made upon completion of course development and design as certified by CTRL, by May 2012 payroll; the balance of $1250 will be paid after the first week of the Summer 2012 class, generally, the first summer payroll.
 Payments will not be made for incomplete courses not ready for delivery AND/OR if faculty member fails to satisfactorily complete the tutorial program.
 CTRL will certify the faculty’s satisfactory completion of the tutorial program.
-The second 50% payment will not be made if the course is cancelled because minimum enrollment required for the course (8 students) is not met.
-Faculty member will be given the opportunity to teach a cancelled course in future summer terms and be paid the remaining balance of the grant at that time.
+The second 50% payment will not be made if the course is cancelled because minimum enrollment required for the course (10 students) is not met.

 The following guidelines apply to all faculty who had already received an online course development grant in prior years.